securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 When the Experiment is finished
 ----------------------------------

-User may utilize the same Federation object to report another experiment or even schedule several experiments that will be executed one by one.
+Users may utilize the same Federation object to report another experiment or even schedule several experiments that will be executed one by one.